kaspargesII/AML_project_gnn/README.md

 General GNN architechture for EEG graph classification, courtesy of Graph Neural Network-based EEG Classification: A Survey:
 ![Screenshot 2024-04-06 at 21 03 14](https://github.com/kaspargesII/AML_project_gnn/assets/117733606/2d2801f1-458d-423b-9cd6-fcbacacfbb1b)

+Distinction between spatial and spectral GNNs:
+Spatial GNNs take information from neighbouring nodes much like traditional convolution.
+Stacking layers implies getting information from further away.
+Spectral GNNS perform information aggregation in the graph frequency domain; low and high frequency components capture local and global information respectively.
+Spectral GNNs are naturally connected to graph signal processing; however do not generalize well to large graphs as they depend on eigendecomposition of graph Laplacian.
+Spatial GNNs can applied on large graphs as they mostly message pass locally, but may also have issues with over smoothin; all node embeddings becoming similar.
+Makes sense.

+Spectral GNNs leverages spectral domain analysis of graph-structured data.
+Guess we have to figure out what that means lol.
+The eeg graph is transformed into the spectral domain using Graph Fourier Transform (GFT) and Graph Signal Processing.
+Need to do some linalg refresher, Laplacian eigendecomposition.
+The operations are computationally expensive, but Chebyshev GNN (ChebConv) is a useful approximation.
+Spectral GNNs rely on fixed number of nodes.
+This should be fine for our use case, as the number of electrodes is stable.